Andre601/mkdocs-template/README.md

 First clone this repository by clicking on the "Use this Template" button.
 Give a name for the repository and confirm your action.

-### Setup pages
-Now you can setup the pages.
-To do that, simply add, edit and/or delete Markdown files and folders inside the `docs` folder.

-Note:
-You can call the page `index.md` to make it the default page of a folder.
-If, for example, the wiki is hosted under `Andre601.github.io/mkdocs-template` and you create `docs/about/index.md` will the content of the index.md be shown when connecting to `Andre601.github.io/mkdocs-template/about`

 ### Setup GitHub Actions
 > ***Requirements**:
 > - A Personal Access Token (PAT) with `repo` scope created and saved as `GH_TOKEN` Secret in your repository's "Secrets" setting.